Schools release COVID numbers in Richmond, Columbia counties

 ELEMENTARY SCHOOLS

 - A.B.
-Merry, 0 positive students, 1 quarantined student, 0 positive employees, 1 quarantined employee
+Merry, 0 positive students, 1 quarantined students, 0 positive employees, 1 quarantined employee

 - Barton Chapel, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees